osrf/ros2multirobotbook/src/ros2_cli.md

 arguments, sometimes called flags, can have two types.
 A short form indicated with a single dash ("-"), and a long form indicated by a double dash ("--").
 Don't worry, despite looking different both versions of the argument do the same thing.
-Let's try running this command, sub command pair with the `-show-types` argument.
+Let's try running this command, subcommand pair with the `-show-types` argument.

 ``` {.sourceCode .bash}